michael-weinstein/dsNickFury3PlusOrchid/README.md

-CRISPR/Cas9 target in a genome for a given sgRNA sequence, which can then be evaluated for on-target efficacy by our previously published model, Azimuth (Doench et al., Nature Biotechnology 2016), and for off-target effects by our new predictive model, Elevation.
+CRISPR/Cas9 target in a genome for a given sgRNA sequence, which can then be evaluated for on-target efficacy by our previously published model, Azimuth (Doench et al., Nature Biotechnology 2016), and for off-target effects by our new predictive model, Elevation (Listgarten et al., Nature Biomedical Engineering 2018).

-See our manuscript for more detail: http://www.biorxiv.org/content/early/2016/12/02/078253.full.pdf+html (TODO: update this when revised version is public)
+See our manuscript for more detail: https://www.nature.com/articles/s41551-017-0178-6

 ## Setup